hexlabsio/http4k-aws-demo/docs/article.md

 ###HTTP4K Serverless module
-While an AWS lambda functions doesn't equate to a server the APIGateway Request and Response events have been adapted to the HTTP4k model in the HTTP4K Serverless model.
-In this case we can use implement a supplied AppLoader interface.
+While an AWS lambda functions doesn't equate to a server the APIGateway Request and Response events have been adapted to the HTTP4k model in the HTTP4K Serverless module.
+In this case we implement a supplied AppLoader interface.

  ```kotlin
 object InventoryHandlerLambdaFunction : AppLoader {